GiulianoAgostini04/NIA-Project/NIA Software Environment/README.md

-# Directory related to software environments of NIA Project
+# Software environments of NIA Project

+Directory related to the two software sub-environments